mar-ia/couchdb-crazy/03-deploy.md

     minion1

-In `etc/local.ini` change the uuid from "change_me_later" to an actual uuid.
-Ask a running couchdb `/_uuids` for one.
+In `etc/local.ini` change the `xxx.xxx.xxx.xxx` to the ip of the node.
-And do not forget to change `xxx.xxx.xxx.xxx` to an ip.

 Open etc/vm.args and change